Fulda: Politics

+Between 1927 and 1974, Fulda was a district-free city (Kreisfreie Stadt).
+Since 1974, it has been included in the eponymous district as a city with special status (Stadt mit Sonderstatus), a distinction it shares with six other Hessian cities, meaning that it takes on tasks more usually performed by the district.

 Transport

 Fulda station is a transport hub and interchange point between local and long-distance traffic of the German railway network, and is classified by Deutsche Bahn as a category 2 station.
 It is on the Hanover–Würzburg high-speed railway; the North–South line (Nord-Süd-Strecke), comprising the Bebra–Fulda line north of Fulda, and the Kinzig Valley Railway and Fulda–Main Railway to the south; the Vogelsberg Railway, which connects to the hills of the Vogelsberg in the west; and the Fulda–Gersfeld Railway (Rhön Railway) to Gersfeld in the Rhön Mountains to the east.

 Fulda is on the Bundesautobahn 7 (BAB 7).
 Bundesautobahn 66 starts at the interchange with the BAB 7, heading south towards Frankfurt.
 Fulda is also on the Bundesstraße 27.

+The city doesn't have its own airport.
+The nearest airport is served by Frankfurt Airport, it is located 114 km south west of Fulda.